Music (MUSC)

 Prerequisites: MUSC 3310

-Study in music performance in the student's major performance area.
+Study in music performance in the student's secondary performance area.

-Study in music performance in the student's performance area.
+Study in music performance in the student's primary performance area.

 A study of New Music Theatre forms including but not limited to the American Musical.